 If you restore data to an on-premises server, you are charged for using a file backup client and the outbound Internet traffic.

-The ECS file backup feature mainly incurs the following two types of fees:
+ECS file backup incurs the following two types of fees:

-You can view the detailed data of the backup vault on the Overview page of the Cloud Backup console.
+View the backup vault details on the Overview page of the Cloud Backup console.

 Additional fees may apply for specific Cloud Backup configurations or operations.
-For example, if you mount another file system, such as an OSS bucket mounted using ossfs, to the backup directory, you may incur additional request fees.
-These fees are charged by the corresponding service, such as OSS.
+For example, if a backup directory contains a mounted file system such as an OSS bucket mounted through ossfs, additional request fees may apply.
+These fees are charged by the corresponding service provider, such as OSS.
 For more information, see Billing methods and billable items.

-To avoid unexpected fees, make sure that you understand the billing rules of the relevant service provider when you use a mounted file system.
+To avoid unexpected fees, understand the billing rules of the relevant service provider before using a mounted file system.

 For more information about the pricing of billable items, see Pricing.